Update after 1st August 2022

 Austria Property Buying Advice: Given the sums of money involved in such a transaction and the associated additional costs, you will no doubt want to save money wherever possible.
 If transferring sums over a period of time, you will also want to ensure that the cost of the funds does not increase due to an adverse exchange rate movement.

 The majority of people still approach their high street bank for their foreign currency requirements.
-However, a foreign exchange specialist, such as our colleagues at Moneycorp and Foremost currency, are more likely to secure you a better deal on your currency requirements..
+However, a foreign exchange specialist, such as our colleagues at Foremost currency, are more likely to secure you a better deal on your currency requirements..